 Indeed, the TEG and ROTEM measured variables have a lot of functional overlap, as well be discussed later; however the results produced by these two systems cannot be compared directly, and in any given situation the two tests may disagree enough that the different results prompt different reactions from the clinician.

 A more precisely labelled diagram specific for ROTEM is also available, and can be viewed at the Haemoview website (ROTEM parameters)

-What is the point to using this thing?
+What is the point of using this thing?